rexthompson/axwx/README.md

 Examples (How to use Ax/Wx)
 -------------------------------------
-To understand how to use Ax/Wx, please refer to the [Examples](https://github.com/rexthompson/axwx/tree/master/examples) section of this GitHub page where you can find examples for doing the following:
+To understand how to use Ax/Wx, please refer to the[Examples](https://github.com/rexthompson/axwx/tree/master/examples)section of this GitHub page where you can find examples for doing the following:

 - How to generate a list of active personal weather stations in a region of interest
 - Scraping weather data from a generated list of personal weather stations